williamBarnhart/gCent/README.md

 # gCent
 The gCent (geodetic Centroid) package is an open-source package for downsampling and inverting InSAR observations rapidly for the finite source mechanism of an earthquake. gCent is Matlab scripts and functions that will take a processed interferogram from ISCE (https://github.com/isce-framework/isce2), downsample the interferogram, and then invert the downsampled observations for the location, geometry, dimensions, and slip magnitude of a single fault plane embedded in an elastic halfspace.

 This package is a modified and updated amalgamation of several packages that have been developed and published in multiple papers.
-Specifically, this package uses the variable data downsampling approach of Lohman & Simons (2004) that is available as the InSamp package (https://github.com/williamBarnhart/InSamp) to downsample data.
-The inversions are conducted using the Neighbourhood Algorithm (Sambridge 1997), as described in multiple publications (add refs...).
+Specifically, this package uses the variable data downsampling approach of Lohman & Simons (2005) that is available as the InSamp package (https://github.com/williamBarnhart/InSamp) to downsample data.
+The inversions are conducted using the Neighbourhood Algorithm (Sambridge 1999), as described in multiple publications (Barnhart, 2017; Barnhart et al., 2019, 2015, 2013, and others).

 This is research code that is provided to you "as is" with no warranties of correctness.
 Use at your own risk.